Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 # Usage
 You can scaffold out a fresh new gatsby project use this template with the gatsby `new` command.

-This will create  in the current dictory a new folder named `my-cool-react-project` containing a fresh scaffold of this starter.
+This will create, in the current directory, a new folder named `my-cool-react-project` containing a fresh scaffold of this starter.
 ```
 gatsby new my-cool-react-project https://github.com/JimTheMan/Gatsby-Starter-TypeScript-Redux-TDD-BDD
 ```